icclabo/icclabo.github.io/_projects/1_project.md

     Amount: $72k
     ---

-We would like to thank VinUniversity to support our research
+We would like to thank VinUniversity for supporting our research